Keith-S-Thompson/fizzbuzz-polyglot/README.md

 Many of these are inspired by http://99-bottles-of-beer.net/.

 The `verify` script executes each program and confirms that its output is correct.
-It works on my system, Ubuntu 12.10 with a certain set of packages installed.
-One minor change is needed to work in Ubuntu 12.04; that change is visible on the "ubuntu-12.04" git branch.
+It works on my system, Linux Mint 14 on x86_64 with a certain set of packages installed.
+(Linux Mint is derived from Ubuntu).

+A previous version worked on Ubuntu 12.10 x86.

+I intend to set up a fresh installation of Ubuntu 12.10 x86_64 system on a virtual machine to confirm that all tests will pass when the specified packages are installed.
+I'll write and publish a script to automate the entire process.

 I don't have a B compiler.
 Instead, I use `sed` to translate `fizzbuzz.b` to equivalent C code, which I then compile and